jmonjardino/videoteach-play/prd.md

 Shadcn/ui Components
 Document End

-This PRD represents the current state of LearnHub as an MVP.
+This PRD represents the current state of Viora as an MVP.
 It should be treated as a living document and updated as features are added or requirements change.

 <lov-actions> <lov-suggestion message="Implement the AI chatbot feature using the uploaded knowledge base documents.
 Process PDFs/DOCX to extract text, store embeddings, and create a chat interface for students to ask questions about course content using Lovable AI.">Add AI Course Assistant</lov-suggestion> <lov-suggestion message="Add course progress tracking for students.
 Track video completion status, calculate progress percentage, show resume points, and issue completion certificates when students finish all videos.">Add Progress Tracking</lov-suggestion> <lov-suggestion message="Implement a rating and review system for courses.
 Allow students to rate courses (1-5 stars), write reviews, and display average ratings on course cards to help other students choose courses.">Add Course Ratings & Reviews</lov-suggestion> <lov-suggestion message="Create a search and filter system for courses.
 Add search bar, filter by category/difficulty/instructor, sort by newest/popular/rating, and implement full-text search across course titles and descriptions.">Add Course Search & Filters</lov-suggestion> <lov-suggestion message="Build an instructor analytics dashboard showing enrollment metrics, video view counts, student progress statistics, popular courses, and engagement trends with charts and visualizations.">Add Analytics Dashboard</lov-suggestion>